Coffee in Italy: Coffee house

-The traditional afternoon serving of caffè has an almost ceremonial formality: the caffè is always brought with a silver pot; porcelain cups (which should be fine china and as plainly decorated as possible) are served on a saucer with their small silver spoon on the right (on the saucer).
-Sugar is served separately, in porcelain pots, with a separate silver spoon.
-After taking caffè, smokers are usually allowed to light their cigarettes (the service typically includes a porcelain ashtray).
-If women are present, it is they who might grant the men permission to smoke.
-It is not usual to serve pastries or biscuits with afternoon caffè, but an exception can be made in case there are women at the table.
-The coffee pot has to be left on the table, for a second cup.
-After-lunch coffee is taken at separate smaller tables, not at the main one and children are not normally welcome to join adults in such formalities.
-In the 21st century, as smoking laws and local customs change, caffè drinking becomes less formal overall.

 Since the early 2010s, Italy has seen a steady growth in the number of coffee houses serving specialty coffee, which cater to the growing local market for higher quality coffee.

 Cappuccino is not related to traditional domestic coffee, being made with an espresso machine.
 Caffè-latte (also known as a latte in the U.S. and Café au lait in France) is made with a simple mixture of hot coffee and hot milk, and served in cups that are larger than tea cups.
 Caffetterie usually serve caffè-latte too.

 Coffee house environments

 Like bars, coffee houses have a long history of offering environments in which people can easily socialize amongst their own groups and (often) with strangers.
 This is reflected in language; when people say "meet for coffee," they primarily mean meet to socialize or talk.
 Historically, coffee houses have been places where people gather, chat, work, write (in particular, the writing of local newspapers), read (in particular, the same local newspapers that were written in coffee houses) and pass the time.
 Today, coffee houses are much the same—it's merely that ink and paper have been often replaced with laptops and newspapers have been replaced by blogs.

 The layouts of coffee houses often include smaller nooks and larger, more communal areas.
 In a more crowded coffee house, it is common for strangers to sit at the same table, even if that table only seats two people.
 Coffee houses are typically cozy, which encourages communication amongst strangers.